When is the registration deadline?

 RMI’s course cancellation policy is as follows:

-- Thirty or more days prior to the course start date: The student may receive a gift certificate for the full course cost valid for twelve months or a full refund.
+- Thirty or more days prior to the course start date: The student may transfer to another course within twelve months with no penalty or a full refund.

-- Twenty-four hours to thirty days prior to the course start date: The student may receive a gift certificate for the full course cost valid for twelve months or a refund less a $100 (WFR, REMT, RMUR, RMAP) or $50 (WFA, WFC) cancellation fee.
+- Twenty-four hours to thirty days prior to the course start date: The student may transfer to another course within twelve months twelve months or receive a refund less a $100 (WFR, REMT, RMUR, RMAP) or $50 (WFA, WFC) cancellation fee.

 - On or after the course start date: In accordance with Washington State regulations, if a student cancels the course once it has begun, he/she is eligible to receive a partial refund based on the percentage of course time they attend as outlined below: